k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

 - By default, each interface gets its values from:

-  1. The environment’s system settings, if defined and if the [interface is attached to the environment's system](11_environment_products_tab.md#affinity-and-maximum-number-of-workers_) or
+  1. The environment's system settings, if defined and if the [interface is attached to the environment's system](11_environment_products_tab.md#affinity-and-maximum-number-of-workers_) or
   2. The TDM and Fabric configuration values

   You can **override these values per interface** to better control and **optimize task execution behavior**: